Best Monitors for Mac Mini M4 in 2026: 5K, USB-C, Thunderbolt and Budget Picks

 PA27JCV is best for

 Mac Mini M4 users who want native 5K Retina scaling and professional color accuracy at $200 less than the BenQ MA270S.
-The Calman Verified calibration and DisplayHDR 600 at this price point are genuinely hard to beat.
+The Calman Verified calibration and DisplayHDR 500 certification make it the best value in the 5K segment.

 Samsung ViewFinity S9 — Best 5K Monitor with Built-In Webcam